PicFest

 4 & 5.
 Prototyping and Testing

-In the flow of creating an event, the “Number of Guests” and the “Number of Photos” was in the same screen, which was a lot of information for some users, so I divided it into two screens.
+In low-fidelity, the “Number of Guests” and the “Number of Photos” was in the same screen, which was a lot of information for some users, so I divided it into two screens to make it more accessible and less overwhelming.

-I moved the Edit button to the top right of the page, because it wasn’t clear that it was to edit the entire event.
-I also removed the icon, because I used the IOS Visual System and wanted to keep everything consistent with it.
+On the Event page, I moved the Edit button to the top right of the page, because it wasn’t clear that it was to edit the entire event.
+I also removed the icon and kept only the text, because on IOS Design System that’s the best practice.

-I also added a Call To Action button to upload the photos of the event, because before this option was only available when there were no photos in the folder.
+I also added a Call To Action button to upload the photos of the event, because this is the main action we want users to perform.

-I added labels to the navigation bar, because the Qr Code icon was confusing for several users that I tested.
+I added labels to the icons on the navigation bar, because the Qr Code icon was confusing for several users that I tested and also to keep consistency with the IOS Design System.

 Final Mockups